You should get vaccinated to protect yourself from serious illness with COVID-19 if you are:

-Vaccine will protect you and your baby
+Vaccine protects you and your baby

 Being vaccinated will reduce the chance of you becoming very unwell from COVID-19 and reduce the chance of complications for your baby.

 COVID-19 vaccines are not shown to have any negative effect on babies in the womb.
-They may actually help to protect your baby after birth as you may pass on antibodies from the vaccine to your baby.
+They may help protect your baby after birth as you may pass on antibodies from the vaccine to your baby.

 Evidence shows COVID-19 vaccines are safe

 Pregnant women in Ireland have been safely getting the COVID-19 vaccine since May 2021.
 There has been no increase in reported side effects from COVID-19 vaccines for pregnant women or their babies anywhere in the world.

 But COVID-19 vaccines are new.
 We are still learning about them.
 There is limited data on the safety of COVID-19 vaccines in pregnancy.
 They were not tested on pregnant women during clinical trials.
 Trials are now taking place.

 The COVID-19 vaccines are not live vaccines.
 This means they cannot give you or your baby COVID-19.
 The vaccine doses are rapidly broken down in your body.
 They cannot become part of your or your baby’s DNA.

 You may decide to wait until your baby is born or until you have more information before getting a vaccine.